Oregon Wine Country Tour (Part Two)

 Willamette Valley’s Dundee Hills AVA is home to some of the best of Oregon’s best wineries.
 It’s no coincidence that Dave O, in his comment on Part One of this series, recommended Sokol Blosser, another Dundee Hills winery, as a great one to visit.
 Of course, Oregon has wonderful wineries in other parts of the Willamette Valley as well, some of which we wrote about in Part One, and we’ll tell you about more of them in upcoming Part Three of this series.

-Stay tuned for Part Three of our Oregon Wine Country Tour.
+See Part One and Part Three of our Oregon Wine Country Tour.